CogNeuroUR/frame-by-frame/README.md

 * '..._e.GIF' - MIF at the end of the GIF (30 frames ending with GIF)

 **Note:** Depending on the input video, sometimes not all the three different GIFs exist, due to the MIF index (and its position in the video).
-(Comment: This was ok for us, as afterwards, there followed a manual selection process by human rators anyhow)
+(Comment: This was ok for us, as afterwards, there followed a manual selection process by human raters anyhow)

 ### 9. Rename Files
 `07.renaming.py`